Professional services organizations can be pretty complex.

 - Switch your agreed timelines from 30 days to 14, or even 10.

-4. Utilisation percentage
+4. Utilization percentage

 As a professional services business, you need to track the percentage of time your fee earners spend doing billable work.